 To take advantage of the Röth & Myers BOSK-NP210L amp, you should download the app on your phone.
 You will be able to browse DLNA folders on your local network, play music directly from your mobile or change the volume or tracks.

 Since the amp is a DLNA & Bluetooth player, nothing stops you to connect it directly with Amazon Echo or Google Home device as a speaker.
 You will be able to control the playback with voice commands.
+If you have DLNA enabled storage, you can browse the music directly from the app.
+The integration is seamless and I was able to see the music stored on my NASpi and MusicPi.

 Ever since I got the Xiaomi DLP projector, I wanted to have a reason to build the cinema sound to go with it!
 It seems that Röth & Myers BOSK-NP210L amp is a great device to do that without running extra wires everywhere!
 It’s still time to get this amp via Kickstarter, so do not hesitate!
 If you have any questions let me know in this Reddit thread.